sbegueria/disdro-comparison/README.md

 And include a reference to the article:

 **Beguería, S., Angulo-Martínez, M., Latorre, B., Fernández-Raga, M.F.
-(2017) Comparison of precipitation measurements by Ott Parsivel2 and Thies LPM optical disdrometers.
-Hydrology and Earth System Science Discussions, doi:doi.org/10.5194/hess-2017-652**
+(2018) Comparison of precipitation measurements by Ott Parsivel2 and Thies LPM optical disdrometers.
+Hydrology and Earth System Science.**